Pathwise-random trees and models of second-order arithmetic: Introduction

 {\bf Models of compactness.} Formal implications of principles are always considered over the basic system $\RCA_0$ which is recursive arithmetic with $\Sigma^0_1$ induction.\footnote{The subscript 0 indicates the presence of $\Sigma^0_1$ induction, and in most texts the reader will find the notation $\WKL_0$ in place of $\WKL$, emphasizing the strength of induction in $\RCA_0+\WKL$.
-We do not need to be so specific here as our separations do not depend on the amount of induction available.} From a foundational point of view, the system $\RCA_0+\WKL$ is of special interest as it can be seen as an expression of primitive recursive arithmetic (Hilbert's finitism): it includes and is conservative over it primitive recursive arithmetic with respect to $\Pi^0_2$ sentences.\footnote{it does not prove any such sentences that are not provable in primitive recursive arithmetic.} In this sense, $\WKL$ is mathematically powerful and logically weak.
-Separation of a pair of principles is obtained by constructing a model of one of them, in which the other principle is not true.
-We restrict our attention to {\em $\omega$-models} of second order arithmetic, which are models whose first-order part is standard: they are of the form $(\omega, S, +, \cdot, 0,1,\leq)$ where $\omega$ denotes the natural numbers and $S$ is a class of subsets of $\omega$.
+We do not need to be so specific here as our separations do not depend on the amount of induction available.} From a foundational point of view, the system $\RCA_0+\WKL$ is of special interest as it can be seen as an expression of primitive recursive arithmetic (Hilbert's finitism): it includes and is conservative over primitive recursive arithmetic with respect to $\Pi^0_2$ sentences.\footnote{it does not prove any such sentences that are not provable in primitive recursive arithmetic.} Separation of a pair of principles is obtained by constructing a model of one of them, in which the other principle is not true.
+We restrict our attention to {\em $\omega$-models} of second-order arithmetic, which are models whose first-order part is standard: they are of the form $(\omega, S, +, \cdot, 0,1,\leq)$ where $\omega$ denotes the natural numbers and $S$ is a class of subsets of $\omega$.
 An $\omega$-model $(\omega, S, +, \cdot, 0,1,\leq)$ is strictly determined by its {\em universe} $S$, so for simplicity we may identify the two.
-The basis system $\RCA_0$ is a formal expression of computable mathematics, and it has a minimal model: the class of computable sets.
+The basis system $\RCA_0$ is a formal expression of computable mathematics, and it has a minimal $\omega$-model: the class of computable sets.
 The $\omega$-models $S$ of the basis system are the Turing ideals: the classes of subsets of $\omega$ that are closed under the join operator in the Turing degrees and downward closed under the Turing reducibility.
-Our results of \S\ref{SY9RhzaFv} show a proper hierarchy of principles between $\WKL$ and $\WWKL$.
-The separation between $\WKL$ and $\WWKL$ was originally obtained by a random model by \citet{Yu.Simpson:1990}; later \citet{MR2258713frank} showed that such $\omega$-models can be generated more flexibly by incomplete \ml random reals, since such reals do not compute complete extensions of $\PA$.